cits3007/cits3007.github.io/assets/labs/lab04.md

     /dev/vda3       124G  4.4G  111G   4% /
     ```

-    then we will see it has decreased by 1GB (from 5.4GB to 4.4GB, in
+    then we should see that it has decreased by 2&thinsp;GB (from 6.4&thinsp;GB back to 4.4&thinsp;GB, in
     the example above).
 Once the open file-handle was closed, the
     kernel discovered that the inode for the file was unused --
     no other programs had it open, and no directory entries "pointed"